AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 ```

 :::note
+Nginx will be configured for you by the install script.
 Two sub-domains are configured for each Tract Stack during the install process:

 - `hello.yourdomain.com` will serve the frontend; this could be a CNAME pointing to `yourdomain.com` -- if you update your primary domain, be sure to set the new domain in your Story Keep
-- `storykeep.hello.yourdomain.com` will serve the backend services
+- `storykeep.hello.yourdomain.com` will serve the backend services (e.g. to trigger a rebuild when required)
   :::

 #### Run the install script

 Use the `tractstack-install.sh` script to get a new instance of Tract Stack (e.g. 1 website).
 A new user account and `/home/user` folder will be generated through this process.
 (If you are running multiple websites, simply repeat the process with a different user name.)

-Carefully decide upon a subdomain for this Tract Stack.
-It will also be used as username on Debian.
-It **must** be short and text only, no spaces.
-We'll use `hello` as a default user name/sub-domain.

-Once your website is live, you can set-up the subdomains a CNAME records pointing to the primary domain.

 ```bash
 cd ~/tractstack-installer/scripts
 sudo ./tractstack-install.sh hello
 ```

+*Carefully decide upon a subdomain for this Tract Stack.* It will also be used as username on Debian.
+It **must** be short and text only, no spaces.
+We'll use `hello` as a default user name/sub-domain.
+Once your website is live, you can set-up the subdomains a CNAME records pointing to the primary domain.

 #### Complete the installation

 The install script will take 1-2 minutes.

-All the instructions (and credentials) will be in the terminal.
+All the instructions (and credentials) will be shown in the terminal.
 You will need to copy and paste these!
 Be sure to store them in a secure place afterwards.

 #### Enter your Story Keep